Meghan Markle and Prince Harry Are Married: All the Photos and Details on Their Royal Wedding

 Archbishop of Canterbury Justin Welby officiated the couple's wedding vows; the Dean of Windsor, the Rev. David Conner, conducted the service; and The Most Rev. Michael Bruce Curry, the 27th Presiding Bishop and Primate of The Episcopal Church, gave the address.
 (Meghan was baptized into the Church of England in March, two months before the wedding.)

+The American bishop opened his speech with the words of civil rights leader Martin Luther King, Jr., who said: "We must discover the power of love, the redemptive power of love.
+And when we do that, we will be able to make of this old world a new world.
+Love is the only way."

+"There's power in love.
+Don't underestimate it.
+Don't even over-sentimentalize," he told the wedding congregation.
+"There is power in love.
+Love can help and heal when nothing else can.
+There's power in love to lift up and liberate when nothing else will."
+That power could be seen throughout the service, he said, adding, "Two young people fell in love and we all showed up."

-After the reading, a gospel choir performed a cover of Ben E. King's "Stand by Me."
+Karen Gibson and a gospel choir then sang a cover of Ben E. King's "Stand by Me."

 After reciting their vows, the couple exchanged gold rings.